lilymedina/lilymedina.github.io/_pages/research.md

 ### Legal Militias: The Case of Convivir Groups in Colombia

 In my dissertation, I examine an understudied feature of civil wars: legal militias.
 These are armed groups that receive formal recognition from the state but remain separate from regular forces like the police or military.
 I argue that legalization encourages militia formation by lowering the costs of mobilization.
-This is most likely to occur in areas that combine three conditions: a high insurgent threat, which creates demand for protection; high land inequality, which gives local elites strong incentives to mobilize; and intermediate state capacity, where the state is strong enough to offer recognition but too weak to provide direct security.
-Once formed, legal militias reshape conflict dynamics by providing local intelligence and making the armed landscape more legible to the state and allies.
+This dynamic is most likely to occur in areas that combine two conditions: a high insurgent threat, which creates demand for protection, and high land inequality, which gives local elites strong incentives to mobilize.
+Once formed, legal militias influence  civilian–armed group collaboration and civilian victimization by providing local intelligence and making the armed landscape more legible to the state and its allies.

 ---